 Display quality is the best reason to consider the Samsung Chromebook Pro.

 Our review model was the Pro, which features an Intel Core M processor.
-Our was silver, but that will actually be the color for the Plus, with the hexa-core ARM processor.
-The final version of the Pro will be a darker shade.
+Ours was silver, but that is actually a darker shade on production units.
 In any case, the Pro is a simple but elegant machine.
-It’s not eye-catching, but also inoffensive.
+It’s not eye-catching, but also it’s inoffensive — something that’s becoming less competitive as more striking premium Chromebooks hit the market.
+HP’s excellent Chromebook x2 is a prime example, with its lovely “ceramic white” and metal color scheme.

-The hinge is sturdy, and find the balance 360-degree hinges often lose.
-If you’re trying to tilt the screen, it’s easy to do so, and it will hold the panel in place wherever you need it to.
-That allows it work splendidly in both tent and laid-back modes.
+The Chromebook Pro’s hinge is sturdy, and it finds the balance 360-degree hinges often lose.
+If you’re trying to tilt the screen, it’s easy to do, and the hinge will still hold the panel in place wherever you desir.
+This 2-in-1 works splendidly in both tent and laid-back modes.

-The Samsung Chromebook Plus has limited wired connectivity, which doesn’t come as much of a surprise considering its size or intended use case.
-There’s a Thunderbolt 3 port on each side of the system, with headphones and a MicroSD slot tucked away on the left side, plus a 3.5mm headphone jack.
+The Samsung Chromebook Pro has limited wired connectivity, which doesn’t come as much of a surprise considering its size or intended use case.
+There’s a USB-C port on each side of the system, with headphones and a MicroSD slot tucked away on the left side to go with a 3.5mm headphone jack.

 While that might seem limiting to a lot of users, one or two Type-C ports are quickly becoming the standard for compact, lightweight systems.
 For most of the situations you’ll find yourself in with a Chromebook, wired video out ports are a luxury, or completely unnecessary.
 Still, if you often need to present from a projector or stream to a TV without a Chromecast, you’ll need an adapter.